elysium-suite/aeacus/README.md

 # Set the version of this scoring file.
 This is not a number
 # that is changed for YOUR versions, it is changed in tandem
 # with the current version of aeacus.
+# If you're ever unsure of the version, just run "aeacus version"
 version = "1.8.2"

 [[check]]